marouaneaba/Docker-postgre/Readme.md

 Marouane Abakarim
 Web Developper

+## Launch a Maven Java application with a postgre database in docker containers

 # Create your first image using Java:

 Create the DockerFile containt the command build the image Docker.